PresleyHank/iyov/README.md

 ### How to use
 **If using iyov in your computer, app and computer should connect to the same network,otherwise it\`s workless.**

-1. set proxy config, `Address: your computer local address`, `Port: 9733`
+1. set proxy config of mobile, `Address: your computer local address`, `Port: 9733`
 2. open `test.iyov.io:8080` in browser

 Ok, Now you can surf the internet or test applications in mobile devices, every detail will be explosed in the tab.